House of horrors: Duo jailed for life for torture and murder of Auckland teen Dimetrius Pairama

 Wearing a t-shirt with her daughter's photo printed on it, she said she "still can't forgive myself" for not keeping Pairama safe.
 The teen, the court has heard, had also spent time in Oranga Tamariki care and on Auckland's streets.

-Justice Brewer said the pain and sense of loss Pairama's family feels would not be made better by today's sentencing.
+Justice Brewer said the pain and sense of loss for Pairama's family would not be made better by today's sentencing.

 He said Winter, also known as Ashleigh Tonga, was the "dominant" offender and generally "in charge".
 He believed the second strike offender became involved in the murder "because [she] found the situation exciting".